CCA Frequently Asked Questions

 15. Why is my home's electric use billed according to "pricing tiers?"

-The State of California has adopted a policy to require investor-owned utilities like PG&E to charge all residential customers on a tiered rate structure, which, beginning on July 1, 2012, is reflected in the Conservation Incentive Adjustment section of your bill.
+The State of California requires investor-owned utilities like PG&E to charge all residential customers on a tiered rate structure which is reflected in the Conservation Incentive Adjustment section of your bill.
 With tiers, electricity is charged at a progressively increasing rate based on your household's use.
 At the beginning of each month, you start with a baseline amount of electricity where energy costs the least—Tier 1.
 The higher the tier, the more you pay for a kilowatt-hour of electricity in that tier.
 You can find your baseline quantity on page 1 of your monthly PG&E energy statement.

-As a CCA customer, this tiered rate structure remains in place for your electric charges.
-PG&E's generation charge will remain constant as your usage increases into higher tiers.
+As a CCA customer, this tiered rate structure remains in place for your delivery (non-generation) charges.
+The Conservation Incentive Adjustment is included within your PG&E delivery charges.